 While this grip might seem uncomfortable and strange at the beginning it is a great one for guillotine chokes.
 It allows you to keep the choke ultra-tight.
 It also allows you to squeeze with your back instead of your arms, making it a much more powerful submission.
 All basic finishing mechanics still apply.

 10 Finger Grip

 The 10 finger grip is not really a tight grip when you first think about it.
 However, if you place your arm precisely, it is a perfect grip for finishing a no-arm guillotine.
 Just like with the “pretzel” grip, the only drawback is it only works with one variation.
 This time though, it is the classic guillotine variation.

 For the 10 finger guillotine, the only adjustment you need is sneaking the chin strap a bit deeper.
 The goal is to have the knuckles of your choking hand peek from the other side.
-These places the root fo your thumb straight into the opponent’s necks. causing a very painful choke.
+This places the root of your thumb straight into the opponent’s necks. causing a very painful choke.
 Your other hand is simply going to go over the choking hand, finger in the opposite direction.
 The final finishing trick is to rotate your choking arm thumb towards yourself so that you dig the choke in.

 High Elbow Guillotine Grip

 the high elbow guillotine is arguably the most famous of all guillotine chokes, at least at present.
 The trouble with it is, only a handful of people can actually do it right.
 And it is all down to how you grip your hands.